Call of Duty: Modern Warfare 3: Special Ops

 The Special Ops game mode from Modern Warfare 2 is present in Modern Warfare 3, and includes new features which make it more replayable and similar to other game modes, such as Nazi Zombies from previous Call of Duty games, and Hordes from Gears of War.
 The two main Special Ops modes include one that is generally the same as the last Modern Warfare game, and a new wave-based game, Survival, where the player is inserted into a multiplayer map alone or with a single partner and defends an area against waves of enemies.
 The players can buy support options unlocked with money earned during each round via the means of killing the enemy and completing the optional objectives on each wave, which vary from getting multi-kills to not taking damage.
 You gain experience for killing them which allows for more weapons to be unlocked, as well as other support options.
-The model also works with the DLC multiplayer maps.
+The mode also works with the DLC multiplayer maps.